2023 Courage Award Winner

 Supporting the National Courage House Network

-The Indianapolis Colts are proud to support Rachel Glick Courage Center, a member of the National Courage House Network.
+The Indianapolis Colts are proud to support Gene Glick Family Support Center, a member of the National Courage House Network.